 Your details

 Name (optional)

 Role

 Date and time of completing this form

 Details of individual whom the concern is about

 Name

 Role

 Relationship to the individual reporting the concern, e.g. manager, colleague

 Details of concern

 Please include as much detail as possible.
 Think about the following: What behaviour and/or incident are you reporting?
 What exactly happened?
 Why does the behaviour and/or incident worry you?
 Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

 Details of any children or young people involved

 Name(s)

-Do you believe there is a risk of harm to

-the above children or young people,

-either now or in the future, as a result of

-the individual's behaviour?
-Explain your
+Do you believe there is a risk of harm to the above children or young people, either now or in the future, because of the individual's behaviour?
+Explain your answer.

-answer.

 Next steps

-What would you like to see happen in

-response to your concern?

-Are you willing to meet with the Vee Na
+What would you like to see happen in response to your concern?
+Are you willing to meet with the

 headteacher and DSL to discuss your concern?
 Please circle as appropriate.
 Yes No

-Please state any other information that

-you believe is relevant to the processing

-of this concern.
+Please state any other information that you believe is relevant to the processing of this concern.

 Signature

 For use by safeguarding team upon receipt of concern

 Date and time concern received

-September 2023 Page 70
+September 2024 Page 61

-Signature of DSL or deputy DSL Actions to be taken, e.g. no action, investigation, reclassification as allegation meeting the harms threshold.
+Community Inclusive Trust - Safeguarding and Child Protection Policy Signature of DSL or deputy DSL Actions to be taken, e.g. no action, investigation, reclassification as allegation meeting the harms threshold.